keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 ## Installing older versions of Keptn

-Installation of Keptn v0.9.0 has two significant differences compared to installation of earlier releases:
+Installation of Keptn v0.9.0 has two significant differences compared to the installation of earlier releases:

 * Keptn v0.9.0 and later releases use the umbrella charts whereas earlier versions did not
 * Keptn v0.9.0 and later releases use
-  `keptn` as the value to the `NAME` option to the [helm repo add](https://helm.sh/docs/helm/helm_repo_add/) command whereas earlier releases used `klt`.
+  `keptn` as the value to the `NAME` option of the [helm repo add](https://helm.sh/docs/helm/helm_repo_add/) command whereas earlier releases used `klt`.